-Moreover, leveraging cross-modal relations through the InterMCA and IntraMSA attention modules require a cross-modal learning objective.
-In the pre-training stage, we propose to train the network with a combinatorial cross-modal contrastive learning loss, which aims to simultaneously learn visual and textual features that represent document data in a more efficient manner, than direct adoption of a uni-modal contrastive loss for vision or language only modalities.
-For the downstream application, we run uni-modal inference on top of the generated cross-modal embeddings to perform the specific document classification task.
-The superior performance on three document datasets demonstrates that the proposed cross-modal learning network, denoted as VLCDoC, can lead to learn robust and domain-agnostic cross-modal features for document classification.
+Moreover, leveraging cross-modal relations through InterMCA and IntraMSA attention modules require a cross-modal learning objective.
+In the pre-training stage, we propose to pre-train the network with a combinatorial cross-modal contrastive learning loss.
+It aims to simultaneously learn visual-textual features that represent document data in a more efficient manner.
+For the downstream application, we run uni-modal and multi-modal fine-tuning on top of the pre-trained vision and language encoders to perform document classification.
+The superior performance on three document datasets demonstrates that the proposed cross-modal learning network, denoted as VLCDoC, can lead to learn meaningful cross-modal representations.
 The main contributions of this work are summarized as follows:

 \begin{itemize} \item We design a unified network for cross-modal representation learning.
 Our network consists of leveraging two flexible extra levels of cross-modal interactions through InterMCA and IntraMSA attention modules, to capture high-level interactions between visual-language cues in document images.
 The proposed VLCDoC approach shows its superiority over the uni-modal methods. \item We propose a cross-modal contrastive learning objective to further explore the relations between vision and language cues.
-Comparing to the classic uni-modal contrastive learning, the proposed cross-modal contrastive loss allows to learn and align the feature representations within and across vision-language modalities. \item Under a fair comparison setting, our VLCDoC demonstrates a good generalization ability among vision-language based approaches on the benchmark document datasets, and enables to learn robust and domain-agnostic feature representations for document classification. \item We show that the vision transformer-based architecture used as a backbone of the vision modality in our VLCDoC network can achieve comparable performance when pre-trained on fewer data. \end{itemize}
+The proposed cross-modal contrastive loss allows to learn and align the feature representations within and across vision-language modalities. \item Under a fair comparison setting, our VLCDoC demonstrates a good generality among vision-language based approaches on the benchmark document datasets, and enables to learn robust and domain-agnostic feature representations for document classification.
+We show that the vision transformer-based architecture used as a backbone of the vision modality in our VLCDoC network can achieve comparable performance when pre-trained on fewer data. \end{itemize}